camd67/moebot/README.md

     * `dbPass` is the root database password and `moeDbPass` is what moebot will login with
     * `masterId` is the discord User ID associated with the bot's master. __NOTE:__ this user can perform any command on any server that this bot is a part of!
     * `debugChannel` is the channel to send __all__ moebot related error messages to.
+    * `loadPings` determines if pins are loaded.
+0 = don't load pins, 1 = load pins
 * Duplicate `config/pg_pass.example.txt` and rename it to `pg_pass.secret`
     * Replace the whole file with your default postgres password.
 This must match `dbPass` in `mb_config.secret`
     * __Note:__ this file should have exactly 1 line!
 Any trailing newlines will break the login process
 * Create a docker volume: `docker volume create moebot-data`
 * Run `docker-compose up --build -d` to run moebot in the background
 * Invite moebot to your server!